MahamudM90/pizza-man/README.md

 - React: To create the Single Page App
 - React-Router: For Routing
 - Redux: For State Management
-- Firebase: As a DataBase
+- Firebase: As the DataBase

 ## How to Install Local Machine